Merdzhen/watchers-workshop/README.md

 <img alt="main-page" src="./images-readme/main-page4-request-form.png" />
 After receiving new request the website sends email to the client with notification that the request has been received.

-There is also a map with shop's location and conctacts on the main page (created usind Yandex maps API):
+There is also a map with shop's location and conctacts on the main page (created using Yandex maps API):
 <img alt="main-page" src="./images-readme/main-page5-map.png" />

 For administrators we created secret page via link '/admin'.
 Here new admin can make a request to become administrator, but can not login without approve.
 To give approve to new administrator, our superAdmin :) can change 'approved' column to 'true' value in the database, 'Admins' table.